RafaySystems/getstarted/tools/resize/Readme.md

 # Limitations

-The current version of the utility cannot resize pods with multiple containers.
+The current version of the utility

+- Cannot resize pods with multiple containers
+- User can belong to a single Rafay Org